LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Admin.md

 Add an admin controller and views to implement these features:

-- Create an user account.
+- Create an user account
-- Show all user accounts.
+- Show all user accounts
-- Delete an user account.
+- Delete an user account

 ------

 ## Notes on Freeman Ch.
 28